aws/aws-sdk-js-v3/lib/lib-transfer-manager/README.md

 ### Download a directory

 Download the objects under a bucket to a local `destination` directory.
-Provide the source `bucket` and the destination directory; optionally filter which objects are downloaded with `s3Prefix` or a `filter` callback.
+The `/` delimiter in each object key is mapped to local subdirectories.
+Provide the source `bucket` and the destination directory; optionally filter which objects are downloaded with
+`s3Prefix` or a `filter` callback.

 ```js